moorepants/dissertation/parameterstudy.rst

 mold but may still have good handling, see [Kooijman2011]_ for some examples of exploring the extremes of the parameter space.

 I've shown some qualitative comparisons for real and realistic bicycles.
-I believe that the open loop weave eigenvalue and the critical speed (if there is one) does have correlation to what a rider feels when riding a bicycle.
+It is highly likely that the open loop weave eigenvalue and the critical speed (if there is one) correlate to what a rider feels when riding a bicycle, but this has yet to be proven with strong experimental evidence.
 Everyone can agree that balance is more difficult when starting up than at cruising speed.
 The dynamics show that the system becomes more stable and more controllable (in the control system sense) as the speed increases.
 The weave eigenvalue and critical speed are currently as good indicators of stability one can get for normal bicycle designs.

 .. rubric:: Footnotes